canada-ca/canada-ca.github.io/_drafts/2018-01-30-Baseline-Results-Diseases-and-Vaccinations.md

        <div>

 <p><br>
-Recommendation: add the table of flu versus cold symptoms to the top of this page – people who found it got the answer correct.
+Recommendation: add the table of flu versus cold to the top of this page – people who found it got the answer correct.
 <p><br>
 </p>